Ivanka Trump Seemingly Misspeaks During Jerusalem Embassy Presentation, References 'United States On America'

 Ivanka Trump was in Jerusalem on Monday as the United States officially opened their new embassy there, but many caught a rather significant mistake as she was speaking.
-There has been plenty of chatter swirling about the controversial embassy move itself as well as regarding the violence that is already playing out in opposition to the location change.
+There has been plenty of chatter swirling about the controversial embassy move itself, as well as regarding the violence that is already playing out in opposition to the location change.
 However, Ivanka’s slight flub while speaking during the ceremony did not go unnoticed and the mistake provided some relatively light-hearted chaos across social media during a rather serious day.

 As Yahoo details, Ivanka Trump was speaking at the opening ceremony for the U.S. embassy and said she was there on behalf of the president of the “United States on America.”
 While saying “on” instead of the word “of” slid by as most listened, the mistake quickly caught many people’s attention and it went viral on Twitter.
 It doesn’t appear that the first daughter herself realized she made the mistake, but those on social media certainly did.